What is Personality?

 Probably the most meaningful approach would be to include both the person and the role as Floyd L Ruch does in his definition.
 He states that:

-the human personality includes:
+Human personality includes:

 - External appearance and behaviour or social stimulus value.